ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/Docker.md

 This option will allow you to run all of Conx via a webbrowser on your operating system.
 It installs a full Ubuntu system, but only runs a webserver from it.

-* Docker Program size: 300 MB
+* Docker Program size: about 300 MB
-* Docker Container size: 7 GB
+* Docker Container size: about 8 GB

 1. **Download Docker**.
 You will want to download the Docker Community Edition (CE):